 (a))) the planned use of federal support related to Washington state that will be received during the ((period October 1 of the current year through the following September; or

 (b) The planned investment and expenses related to Washington state which the ETC expects to use as the basis to request federal support from any category in the federal high-cost fund)) coming calendar year.
-The report must include the company's budgeted gross capital expenditures and maintenance expense for the coming calendar year along with a description of major projects and affected exchanges.
+The report must include the company's planned gross capital expenditures and operating expenses made with federal high-cost support received by the ETC for the coming calendar year along with a description of major projects and affected exchanges.

 (2) The report must include a substantive plan of the investments and expenditures to be made with federal support and a substantive description of how those investments and expenditures will benefit customers.